commercetools/ui-kit/.changeset/spotty-dancers-lie.md

 '@commercetools-uikit/data-table-manager': minor
 ---

-Allow changing background color (theme) of the Card which contains the manager settings though a new prop: `settingsContainerTheme`.
+Allow changing background color (theme) of the Card which contains the manager settings though a new prop: `managerTheme`.